kevinschmidt777/ksface/README.md

 # KSFace
-a modern real minimalistic frontend boilerplate.
+a modern real minimalistic stylesheet boilerplate.

 ## Usage
 Simply use npm to install KSFace into your project: